matthiasschaub/hoon-school/lessons/hsl-1.md

 : `=/  a  .5  ^-  @  a`

 `^-`
-: kethep casts by explicit type label.
+: kethep casts by explicit type label
 : enforces type constrain
+: enforces that `hoon` matches `aura`
 : `^-  @ux  ^-  @  5.5`
 : irregular syntax: ```@ux`5.5``